fvm-sh/fvm/CONTRIBUTING.md

 Thanks for contributing to `fvm`!

-We love pull requests and issues, they're our favorite.
+Pull requests and issues are welcome.

 However, before submitting, please review the following: